 Our major partnerships are improving education in Brazil, agriculture in Ethiopia, maternal and child health in Namibia, the lives of vulnerable children in Mozambique and South Africa, and child nutrition and girls’ empowerment in India.

 Our networks of leaders include the Synergos Senior Fellows, the Global Philanthropists Circle, networks of social innovators in the Arab World, and the LINC network of professionals working to improve the lives of children in South Africa.

 Over the course of more than 25 years, Synergos has supported innovative initiatives in more than 30 countries and regions.

 Synergos was founded in 1986 by Peggy Dulany, who serves as our Chair, and is headed by Robert H. Dunn, President and CEO.
-We are headquartered in New York with staff and representatives in Africa, Europe, the Middle East, and Latin America.
+We are headquartered in New York with staff or representatives in Africa, Europe, the Middle East, and Latin America.

 Synergos is registered as a